simpleanalytics/docs/_docs/36_legal/00_introduction.md

 Finally, **you do not need to sign a Data Processing Agreement** to use Simple Analytics!

-You can find out more about our compliance [here](/compliance-fore-legal-teams).
+You can find out more about our compliance [here](/compliance).
 We also have a separate page for more in-depth compliance information for your legal team.

-## How we protect your data
+## Data collection

+**We do not collect any personal data**.
+We do not use cookies and never collect information that could be used to fingerprint a user.
+You do not need to tweak any settings to make our software privacy-friendly: **Simple Analytics is privacy-friendly by design**.

+Our minimal data collection still allows us to provide very valuable insights, including unique visitors, time on page, and the source of your traffic.

+You can find more information about the data we collect [here](/data-collection).

+## Data Security & Ownership

 Your data are **fully encrypted** on our servers.
 We only rely on **European, GDPR-compliant providers** for our processing to ensure that your data are handled as safely as possible.

 We retain your data as long as your Simple Analytics account is active and never share the data with third parties. **You control your data** and can export it at any time.

-You can find out more about our security policies [here](/your-privacy-policy).
+You can find out more about our security policies [here](/data-ownership-and-security).